erinvdoyle/tarot/README.md

 <img src="assets/documentation/quizcontent.png" height="350px"/>
 </p>

-- The quiz is laid out with question, answer options, and internal navigation buttons in the same container
+- The quiz is laid out with question, answer options, and internal navigation buttons in the same container.
+Purple was chosen for the answer option background color with a pink hover for cohesion with the *Tarot Draw Area*

 - Once the visitor has read the question, they can click on their answer choice